 While the hard money lender looks to the collateral as its primary source of repayment, the private lender makes loans that it expects the borrower to pay, with the collateral serving merely as the backup plan to repayment if something happens unexpectedly and the borrower does not repay.
 Accordingly, the private rehab lender may be willing to lend a greater amount than other lenders on projects, as they may be more confident that it will be repaid.

-Private money rehab loans are certainly more expensive than conventional loans, as they involve much more risk and time.
+Private money rehab loans for investors are certainly more expensive than conventional loans, as they involve much more risk and time.
 Private lenders, however, may have more flexibility in tailoring their loans to the borrowers needs than conventional loans.
 Additionally, private lenders will be able to close loans more quickly, allowing rehabbers to capture good deals as they come on the market.

 Like hard money lenders, private lenders are generally not regulated or licensed, so again, the borrower needs to do their homework to know who he or she is dealing with.

-Which ever financing method you select, we incourage you to use our house flipping business plan template to get your finances organized.
+Which ever financing method you select, we encourage you to use our house flipping business plan template to get your finances organized.
 The financing strategy in section three will ensure that you get the money right on your next flip.